naod488/Fabric_Classification/README.md

 # Fabric_Classification
 A Convolutional Neural Network (CNN) fabric classification model creation and application deployment project

-This folder ontains various ipynb files setup for a google collab environment, h5 files for trained models, some utility files, and a folder containing various implementations for a tkinter, node.js and python flask for a CNN image classification applications.
+This folder contains various ipynb files setup for a google collab environment, h5 files for trained models, some utility files, and a folder containing various implementations for a tkinter, node.js and python flask for a CNN image classification applications.

 # Model creation notebook ipynb files, trained models saves h5 files and datasets